ElisaCastelli/ElisaCastelli/README.md

 Machine Learning Engineer
 -------------------------

 I'm graduated in Music And Acoustic Engineering (MSc) and Computer Science and Engineering (BSc) at Politecnico di Milano.
-Now I am a Machine Learning engineer in [Gemmo.AI](https://gemmo.ai) with passion for full stack development and Music Information Retrieval.
+Now I am a Machine Learning engineer at [Gemmo.AI](https://gemmo.ai) with passion for full stack development and Music Information Retrieval.

 * 🌍  I'm based in Como
 * 🖥️  See my portfolio at [Linkedin](http://www.linkedin.com/in/elisacastelli4/)